AlexeyKhfzv/Nonsense_generator/README.md

 ### Experiment N°1

 ![Experiment_1](Experiment_1.png)
 As the text I took the work of Alexander Sergeevich Pushkin "Eugene Onegin".
 Then I formatted it (removed unnecessary symbols like '!', ';' and more).
-The result I received consists of 30 most likely characters (File: [generator1.py]()).
+The result I received consists of 30 most likely characters (file: [generator1.py]()).

 ### Experiment N°2